jgarber623/sixtwothree.org/src/_posts/2014-02-07-creating-device-assets-for-firefox-os.md

 	    "default_locale": "en"
 	}

-<del>Most of the properties and values in the manifest file are self-explanatory.
+~~Most of the properties and values in the manifest file are self-explanatory.
 One to note is the `chrome` object where I'm explicitly instructing Firefox OS to display navigation UI ([example screenshots](https://developer.mozilla.org/en-US/Apps/Developing/Manifest#chrome)).
 If your website doesn't include in-page navigational elements, you'll want to include this setting.
-For example, [Pinterest's `manifest.webapp`](http://m.pinterest.com/manifest.webapp) includes this setting.</del>
+For example, [Pinterest's `manifest.webapp`](http://m.pinterest.com/manifest.webapp) includes this setting.~~

-<del>Depending on the nature of your website, `manifest.webapp` could be as simple as what I've shown above or [much, much more involved](https://developer.mozilla.org/en-US/Apps/Developing/Manifest).
-For a basic website such as this one, adding `manifest.webapp` should take no more than a few minutes!</del>
+~~Depending on the nature of your website, `manifest.webapp` could be as simple as what I've shown above or [much, much more involved](https://developer.mozilla.org/en-US/Apps/Developing/Manifest).
+For a basic website such as this one, adding `manifest.webapp` should take no more than a few minutes!~~

 ## Late-Breaking Afternoon Update